Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 Kitchen Zones

 Organization is essential in the kitchen area.
 This can help the individual in making the food preparation or cooking a smooth one.
-The zones are regarded as the areas in the kitchen where cooking or working takes place.
+The zones are regarded as the areas where cooking or working takes place.

 The Kitchen Work Triangle: A Smart and Ergonomic Kitchen Layout

-The basic and smartest kitchen layout plan to follow is to make sure that you have kitchen triangle.
+The basic and smartest kitchen layout plan to follow is to make sure that you have an effective work triangle.
 The culinary zone triangle is smart because it’s efficient.
-It makes sure that you have enough space in your kitchen to make cooking easy and keep traffic to a minimum.
+It makes sure that you have enough space to make cooking easy and keep traffic to a minimum.

 There are three major points on the culinary zone triangle and these are the three major work spaces: the preparation area (dominated by the refrigerator and work counter), the wash up area (the sink) and the cooking area (the stove).